angus-c/reanimator/README.md

 WORK IN PROGRESS
 ___

 Click the formula button to edit an easing.
-The ball will respond to the new easing formula as you type.
+The ball trajectory and path rendering will update as you edit the formula.

 Autoplay the animation or update it manually by dragging the slider